tatitati/playground__play_slick/README.md

 # Research

-cHow to run before/after (setUp/teardDOwn) with ScalaTest? --> getting "no application started error"
+- [ ] How to run before/after (setUp/teardDOwn) with ScalaTest? --> getting "no application started error"
 - [x] ~Implement different style of dependency injection (nottations, and explicit binding)~
-- [ ] Joins and Mappers?, what I get when requesting nested entities?
 - [ ] Deploy using AWS Benstalk instead of Boxfuse